Kazhnuz/awesome-sonic/README.md

 - [Sonic Souls](https://www.youtube.com/watch?v=b6KdeXxMOrA) - Sonic GDK-made 3D game.

 - [Sonic World](https://sonicworldfangame.com/) - 3D Fangame with a lot of characters and levels, by Ozcrash and the Sonic World Team.

+- [Sonic Incursion](https://forums.sonicretro.org/index.php?threads/sonic-incursion-released.32866/) - A 2.5 where you fight the Metallix Empire, by Ell678.

+- [Sonic GT](https://gamejolt.com/games/Sonic-GT/533291) - A 3D game with speed and exploration, by [NSGreedy](https://twitter.com/NSGreedy)

 ### Openworld Fangames